Jon Belmont

 Jon Belmont is an American radio newscaster.
 For twenty years, he was a correspondent for ABC News Radio in New York City.
 He was the morning anchor for AP Radio News in Washington, D.C.
 Now a retired newsie.
 His last dial position was at 1010 WINS Radio New York.

+Jon Belmont who as a teen at age 14 got his first start in the radio broadcasting business at radio station WWST in Wooster Ohio.
+During the July 4th 1969 flood in the Wooster area he stayed up all night answering phone calls from worried relatives who were calling the radio station for help.